 Arteries and veins are two of the body’s main types of blood vessels.
 Arteries are blood vessels that carry oxygen-rich blood away from the heart to the body.
 Veins are blood vessels that carry blood that is low in oxygen from the body back to the heart for reoxygenation.

-Visually speaking, veins are more commonly identifiable because of superficial veins, which are closer to the surface of the skin, which doesn’t have corresponding arteries.
-Other types of veins include pulmonary veins, which are in charge of transporting oxygenated blood to the heart from the lungs, and systemic veins, which are located throughout the body from the legs up to the neck and arms, transporting deoxygenated blood back to the heart.
+Visually speaking, veins are more commonly identifiable because of superficial veins, which are closer to the surface of the skin.
+Pulmonary veins are in charge of transporting oxygenated blood to the heart from the lungs.
+Systemic veins, located throughout the body from the legs up to the neck and arms, transport deoxygenated blood back to the heart.
 There are also deep veins that are located deep within the muscle tissue.

 - Chronic venous insufficiency